-Sandi Merifield is very active in Stebbing.
-She has served on Stebbing Parish Council for 12 years, is vice-chair of the council, and chairs the Save Our Stebbing sub-committee.
+Sandi Merifield is very active in Stebbing and has served on Stebbing Parish Council for 12 years.
 She is volunteers in the village store and is the local coordinator of the Poppy Appeal Collection.
 She is one of the 2 R4U Uttlesford District Councillors for the Felsted and Stebbing ward, and chairs the UDC Planning Committee.

 “I believe in listening and working with the community, fighting for the rights of residents and aiming to find the balance between protecting our communities and enhancing our children’s future.”
 Sandi Merifield